cocos-creator/docs-3d-deprecated/en/editor/project/index.md

 #### Collision group pairing

-In the Group Collision Map section we can control whether collide is allowed for each group with any other groups.
+In the Group Collision Map section we can control whether collision is allowed for each group with any other groups.
 The Collision map looks like this:

 ![Physics-collision-demo](./index/physics-collision-demo.png)

 The rows and columns in this table respectively list the items in the group list.
 Developers can configure which group in this table can perform collision detection on other groups.

-**When the checkboxes where the DEFAULT grouping and water grouping intersect is checked, it means that the nodes of the two groups will be tested for collision when they are in each group.**
+**When the checkboxes where the DEFAULT grouping and water grouping intersect is checked, it means that the nodes of the two groups will be tested for collision.**

 According to the above rules, the collision pairs generated in this table are: